afrozzeelani/hrmsbackend/README.md

 # Employee Management System

-Note: this is a repository of Employee Management System backend. the repository of the Frontend is available here: https://github.com/fenil29/employee-management-system-frontend-react
+Note: this is a repository of Employee Management System backend. the repository of the Frontend is available

 -------------